 Every single year people go into debt spending at Christmas and there is just no need for it.
 If you are struggling financially, just tell your family that you can’t afford to go mad this year!
 Pick your budget and don’t feel bad about sticking to it.
 As my Mother-in-law has shown me, you can actually get a lot for £10!
 Another option is, if your family are up for it, see if they want to do a secret Santa.
 Everyone still gets a gift, and you don’t spend a fortune.

 If you struggle to afford Christmas each year, perhaps look into bank accounts, where you are only able to make one withdrawal and put £20 a month in, starting in January.
 By December rolls around, you’ll have £220.
 Or possibly a gift card.
 Maybe put the money onto your local shopping centres gift cards, then when you go Christmas shopping, you’ll have the money already there on the card.
 Just make sure that there isn’t some type of term or condition on there where the money starts reducing for each month the card isn’t used or whatever.
 Been caught out by that before!

 Christmas Day should be a fun, happy time, spent with the people that you love.
-But please do not put so much pressure on yourself to make the day ‘perfect’.
+Please, do not put so much pressure on yourself to make the day ‘perfect’.

 I really hope that you find the above helpful.
 I’m definitely going to try and take my own advice for this year!
-Is there anything that you would add?
-Let me know in the comments, I’d love to hear from you!
+Is there anything that you would add to avoid stress at Christmas time?
+Let me know in the comments.